Getting Started

 and put in some directory listed in you $PATH

 environment variable.
-To check that it was properly installed, type following command:$ fhirbase help
+To check that it was properly installed, type following command:

 It should output Fhirbase command-line help.